-The College of Alameda Equity Plan 2015-2016 was developed using the College mission and Districtwide strategic goals to bridge the equity gap for the population served by the College.
+The College of Alameda Equity Plan 2015-2016 was developed using the College mission and Districtwide strategic goals to bridge the equity gap for the population served by the College [CR.13].
 The College mission is to serve the educational needs of our diverse community by providing programs and resources that empower students to achieve their goals.
-In the Executive Summary of the Equity Plan states that "Diversity is valued at the College of Alameda through our institutional values and commitment to social justice and educational equity."
-Each initiative of the Equity Plan ties to the District Strategic goals.
-For instance, Access is one of the initiatives of the Equity Plan.
-This initiative maps to the Districtwide goal of increasing enrollment for programs and course offerings in basic skills, English as a Second Language, CTE, and transfer.
-Another of the Districtwide goal is to address the achievement gap through fully implementing the student success and equity plans.
-By implementing the equity plan at COA, the College is tying the mission and goals to planning and resource allocation.
+The Executive Summary of the Equity Plan states that "Diversity is valued at the College of Alameda through our institutional values and commitment to social justice and educational equity."
+Each initiative of the Equity Plan ties to the College mission and strategic goals.
+For instance, Access is one of the initiatives of the Equity Plan [CR.2.14].
+This initiative maps to the Districtwide goals of increasing enrollment for programs and course offerings in basic skills, English as a Second Language, CTE, and transfer.
+Another of the Districtwide goals is to address the achievement gap through fully implementing the student success and equity plans.
+By implementing the equity plan at CoA, the College is tying the mission and goals to planning and resource allocation.

-The 2016-2021 College of Alameda Educational Master Plan demonstrates the College's efforts to strengthen educational planning with the perspective of advancing integrated planning processes across the College, as well as the District as a whole.
+The 2016-2021 College of Alameda Educational Master Plan demonstrates the College's efforts to strengthen educational planning with the perspective of advancing integrated planning processes across the College, as well as the District as a whole [CR.2.4].